sgotzler/Historical-TV-Guide/README.md

 Further Information on the dataset, and its sources can be found on the project's repo on GitHub here: [https://github.com/dSHARP-CMU/megaText](https://github.com/dSHARP-CMU/megaText)

-   The GitHub repo also contains the jupyter notebooks from our preliminary analysis of working-class content in the Action & Adventure
+The GitHub repo also contains the jupyter notebooks from our preliminary analysis of working-class content in the Action & Adventure  genre.
+Check it out here: [Episode 01](/Historical-TV-Guide/analysis).
-   genre.
-For more information on the process and results of this preliminary analysis, check out [Episode 01](/Historical-TV-
-   Guide/analysis).

 ### Future Directions